Every professional displayed on Counselling Directory has been independently

-I am a fully qualified and accredited counsellor with over 15 years of experience in health, social care and the charitable sector.
-For the past 8 years I have been employed in both adult and children's hospices, specialising in the provision of counselling to those experiencing complex health needs, bereavement and loss.
+I am a fully qualified and BACP accredited counsellor with over 15 years of experience in health, social care and the charitable sector.
+For 8 years I was employed in both adult and children's hospices, specialising in the provision of counselling to those experiencing complex health needs, bereavement and loss.

 Training, qualifications & experience